drand/website/docs/developer/gossipsub.md

 The published messages are encoded protobufs of type [`PublicRandResponse`](https://github.com/drand/drand/blob/799190bff8e1a2ce46dccfcf4e7f7d75075495b2/protobuf/drand/api.proto#L42-L53).

-In order to receive randomness using this method you will to run an application that creates a libp2p host that can connect to a pubsub relay and subscribe to the pubsub topic.
+In order to receive randomness using this method you will need to run an application that creates a libp2p host that can connect to a pubsub relay and subscribe to the pubsub topic.
 We recommend using drand's [client libraries](/developer/clients/) or the [drand-client](/developer/drand-client/) tool, which automatically perform *verification* for this task.

 As a side note, IPFS can be used to subscribe to pubsub topics (running with `ipfs daemon --enable-pubsub-experiment`):